araj-dev/linkchain/README.md

 ## Hosting

-linkchain server is hosted by araj-dev's vercel server. please contact me if you want to host your own server.
+linkchain server is hosted by araj-dev's vercel server. please contact [araj-dev](ja.fileonly@gmail.com) if you want to host your own server.

 ## Contribution